-13. By letter dated May 20, 2013, certain individual and organizations, including Plaintiffs, urged the RIBOE to rescind regulations adopted by its predecessor, the Board of Regents for Elementary and Secondary Education, that condition receipt of a high school diploma on passing a "high stakes test," the New England Common Assessment Program ("NECAP").
+By letter dated May 20, 2013, certain individuals and organizations, including Plaintiffs, urged the Rhode Island Board of Education ("RIBOE" or "Board") to rescind regulations adopted by its predecessor, the Board of Regents for Elementary and Secondary Education "Board of Regents"), that condition receipt of a high school diploma on passing a "high stakes test," the New England Common Assessment Program ("NECAP").
 The letter noted that the newly-constituted RIBOE "has not had the opportunity to consider the full consequences" of the NECAP requirement, and particularly in light of the "potentially devastating impact of the requirement," asked the RIBOE to consider "alternative strategies to improve student outcomes."
-A true and accurate copy of the May 20, 2013, letter is attached as Exhibit A. The RIBOE did not respond to the May 20, 2013, letter.
+Stipulation ¶20; Exhibit ¶G. The RIBOE did not respond to the May 20, 2013, letter.
+Stipulation ¶22.

-14. By letter dated June 21, 2013, certain organizations, including Plaintiffs, submitted a petition pursuant to R.I.G.L.
-42-35-6 and the RIBOE's Title A Regulations, A-1-23, proposing amendments to the "Secondary School Regulations: K-12 Literacy, Restructuring of the Learning Environment at the middle and high school levels, and proficiency based graduation requirements (PBGR) at High Schools" (the "Petition").

-15. The Petition addressed the controversy surrounding implementation of the NECAP graduation requirement by inviting an "official and structured rule-making process."
+By letter dated June 21, 2013, certain organizations, including Plaintiffs, submitted a petition pursuant to R.I.G.L.
+42-35-6 and the RIBOE's Title A Regulations, A-1-23, proposing amendments to the "Secondary School Regulations: K-12 Literacy, Restructuring of the Learning Environment at the middle and high school levels, and proficiency based graduation requirements (PBGR) at High Schools" ("the Petition").
+Stipulation ¶23; Exhibit H. The Petition addressed the controversy surrounding implementation of the NECAP graduation requirement by inviting an "official and structured rule-making process."
 It would essentially prohibit high stakes testing as a graduation requirement, and instead, require that any such assessment "be used to promote school and district accountability and improvement and to target early and intensive remediation to individual students and to at-risk sub-groups."
 However, the June 21, 2013, letter was careful to note that Petitioners "were not requesting Board members to take a definitive stand on the merits of the Petition," but rather to initiate a "public rule-making process" in which there might be "timely, meaningful and structured consideration of this critical issue."
-The letter designated ACLU/RI as the contact agency for any response to the Petition.
-A true and accurate copy of the June 21, 2013 letter and Petition is attached as Exhibit B.
+The letter designated ACLU/RI as the contact for any response to the Petition.

-16. By letter to ACLU/RI dated July 12, 2013, RIBOE Chair Mancuso responded to the Plaintiffs' letter and Petition by stating that RIBOE members would be receiving "an indepth informational briefing on the relationship between large-scale assessments and graduation requirements" at an annual retreat on August 24 and 25, and that "the Board has taken no action to 'deny' your position" but was also not "in a position to begin formal rulemaking within the prescribed time period [specified in 42-35-6]."
+On July 12, 2013, RIBOE Chair Mancuso responded to Plaintiffs' letter and Petition by stating that RIBOE members would be receiving "an in-depth informational briefing on the relationship between large-scale assessments and graduation requirements" at an annual retreat on August 24 and 25, 2013, and that "the Board has taken no action to 'deny' your position" but was also not "in a position to begin formal rulemaking within the prescribed time period [specified in 42-35-6]."
 The letter concluded by stating that it should be considered "equivalent to a 'denial' of your petition . . . born of temporal circumstance only."
-A true and accurate copy of the July 12, 2013 letter is attached as Exhibit C. The RIBOE did not discuss or consider Plaintiffs' Petition, nor did the RIBOE discuss or vote upon either denying the Petition or initiating rule-making proceedings pursuant to 42-35-6.
+Stipulation ¶24; Exhibit I. When it met on July 15, the RIBOE did not discuss or consider Plaintiffs' Petition, nor did the RIBOE discuss or vote upon either denying the Petition or initiating rule-making proceedings.
+Stipulation ¶5; Exhibit J (Agenda for July 15, 2013).